Efficient Context Propagating Perceiver Architectures for Auto-Regressive Language Modeling: Efficient Context Propagating Perceiver (ECP) Architecture

 Inspired by the idea of LongLoRA’s overlapping attention, we apply this concept to enhance the PerceiverAR design by dividing the input sequence into segments, such that the PerceiverAR allows communication of information from previous segment to the current segment.
 This is accomplished by first dividing the input sequence into disjoint segments.
 Next each segment is further divided into two halves, a history component and a latent component.
 The standard PerceiverAR computation is applied to consecutive pairs of half segments.
-Specifically, $Q$ is computed on the current half segment while computing $K$ and $V$ is done on the current and previous half segments.
-Thus the PerceiverAR operates upon overlapping segments, with the overlap amount being half the size of a segment.
-We term this approach as LongLoRA inspired Perceiver (LLP) architecture.
-It is depicted in Figure~\ref{fig:LLP}.
-The ATTN block is a regular attention block which operates upon half of the first segment only.
+Specifically, $Q$ is computed on the current half segment while $K$ and $V$ are computed on the current and previous half segments.
+Thus, the PerceiverAR operates upon overlapping segments which allows information flow down the layers.
+We denote this architecture as the Efficient Context propagating Perceiver (ECP).
+It is depicted in Figure~\ref{fig:LLP_2}.

+The ATTN block in Figure \ref{fig:LLP_2} is a regular attention block which operates upon half of the first segment only.
 The attention equations governing the ATTN block with segment size $s$ are:

 The PAR block performs the PerceiverAR operation on two consecutive half segments.
 The operations of the $i^{th}$ PAR block is given by the following set of equations: